Lucid Trading FAQ: 50+ Questions Answered

 What's the minimum payout amount?

 Minimum withdrawal is $500 across all Lucid programs.
-You cannot request payouts smaller than $500 even if you've met all other requirements (trading days, consistency, buffer).
+You cannot request payouts smaller than $500 even if you've met all other requirements.
 If you've only generated $300 profit during a cycle, you must continue trading until reaching at least $500 before submitting payout request.
-This minimum ensures practical withdrawal amounts and reduces administrative overhead on small transactions.

 What payment methods does Lucid Trading support?

-Lucid supports bank wire transfers, ACH (for U.S. accounts), and cryptocurrency payments including Bitcoin.
+Lucid supports bank wire transfers, ACH (for U.S. accounts), and cryptocurrency payments including Bitcoin and USDC.
 Payment method selection occurs during KYC verification or payout setup.
 Bank transfers typically process within 1-2 business days, while crypto can arrive within hours.
-Some traders prefer crypto for speed and privacy, while others prefer traditional bank transfers for accounting simplicity.
 There are no withdrawal fees charged by Lucid, though your bank or crypto exchange may impose their own fees.

 Is KYC required before payouts?